Application Process & Timeline

-By early November, students are notified about the results of the language test.
+By late October, students are notified about the results of the language test.

-- All materials for the student’s personal application must be received by the December deadline.
-Students may want to review specific Program dates on the Program Schedule.
-Note: Only students who received an e-mail invitation may apply to the Program.
+- All materials for the student’s personal application must be received by the November deadline.
+Students may want to review specific program dates on the Program Schedule.
+Note: Only students who received an e-mail invitation may apply to the program.
 Whether or not a student is invited to apply depends on if s/he passed the language test.

 - Spanish students may list a preference to study in Chile, Mexico or in Spain on their application.
 Requests will be taken into consideration, but cannot be guaranteed.
 The IUHPFL office encourages prospective participants and their guardians to be open to placements in any one of our five Spanish-speaking sites.

 Materials for a student’s financial aid application are typically due by the end of January.

 Financial aid at the IUHPFL is a reduction in program fees and not a loan to be repaid.
 Even though the Program uses the FAFSA as a tool to determine the expected family contribution (EFC), the need for financial aid is based solely on the pool of program applicants, independent of Indiana University at large.

 Students will be notified of their status as IUHPFL candidates in January.
 Students will fall into one of four categories:

 - Acceptance: Students are accepted into the IUHPFL outright, based on the strength of their dossier.